04diiguyi/LangchainExample/README.md

 ## Overview

 This repository consists of examples using langchain with Azure OpenAI.
-The details of each example is recorded in [README](./src/README.md).
+The details of each example is recorded in each file.

 ## How to run